ROCm/omnitrace/docs/how-to/instrumenting-rewriting-binary-application.rst

                            TypeChecking ]
       Advanced dyninst options: BPatch::set<OPTION>(bool), e.g. bpatch->setTrampRecursive(true)

-The general syntax for separating Omnitrace command-line arguments from the application arguments is consistent with the LLVM standalone double-hyphen style (``--``).
+``omnitrace-instrument`` uses a similar syntax as LLVM to separate command-line arguments from the application's arguments.
+It uses a standalone double-hyphen (``--``) as a separator.
 All arguments preceding the double-hyphen are interpreted as belonging to Omnitrace and all arguments following the double-hyphen are interpreted as being part of the